 - The process should incorporate rigorous quality control and remediation measures into the workflow.

 - A review process should contain defined mechanisms for quality assurance review and “sign off” by supervising counsel, which may include statistical and judgmental sampling protocols.

 - Formalized knowledge management and information sharing routines should be followed at the conclusion of a review.

 - Up-to-date training on the review platform software should be provided for all reviewers.

 - Workflows should be designed to leverage the review platform’s available technology features.

 - Review leadership should consider leveraging predictive coding and other advanced analytics.

 - Review protocols should incorporate security measures that rely on available technology to minimize information security risks.

-To learn more about how to implement all of these elements in practice, download our latest whitepaper, Optimizing People, Process, And Technology to Achieve High-Quality Document Review.
+To learn more about these important elements in practice, Still Critically Important: Optimizing People, Process, And Technology.